 There's a $10 fee per animal, each way.
 TravelPass and commuter book holders travel with their animal for free.

-- The ability to carry pets pursuant to this provision is determined by the airport authorities of the airports we serve and is subject to change with or without notice.
+- The ability to carry pets pursuant to this provision is contingent upon rules by the airport authorities of the airports we serve and is subject to change without notice.

-Additional seasonal or route-specific restrictions, or “embargoes,” may also apply depending upon the aircraft size and/or the code share partner policy in place at any point in time.
+Embargoes: Seasonal or route-specific restrictions, or “embargoes,” may apply depending upon the aircraft size and/or the codeshare partner policy in place at any point in time.
 Embargoes below are subject to change without notice.
 Adult Poultry Embargo: In order to ensure compliance with the U.S. Animal Welfare Act, Cape Air does not transport live adult poultry.

 Cape Air permits Service Animals (physical support animals, emotional support animals and psychiatric support animals) to accompany passengers free of charge as noted in this section.
 Advance reservations are recommended because, for important safety reasons, Cape Air is only permitted to transport one live animal per aircraft unless the animals are from the same family.
 Only one live animal per aircraft may be booked confirmed space.
 Live animals are approved and carried on a first-come, first-served basis.
 Should a passenger with previously booked space for his/her Service Animal or pet be confirmed on a flight and another passenger with a Service Animal as defined by this section desire to be boarded, Cape Air will seek out all alternatives available including offering the passenger with the pet confirmed space on the next available flight.
 Only if no options are available will Cape Air offer the less desirable alternative to the passenger with the Service Animal of traveling on a later flight.
 Service animals accompanying disabled customers or government officials are carried at no additional charge to the customer, subject to policy herein.